Agenda item

 · It was noted that those customers assessed as lower priority bandings for housing were likely to wait longer for housing than someone assessed as high need.

-· Infill sites were raised, and it was stated that these sites required extra work to male them viable for small & medium sized enterprises whilst they remained unattractive for bigger developers.
+· Infill sites were raised, and it was stated that these sites required extra work to make them viable for small & medium sized enterprises whilst they remained unattractive for bigger developers.
 It was suggested that packaging multiple smaller sites to deliver higher quantum numbers was both attractive to potential developers and more viable and worthy of further investigation by SBC.

 · Right to Buy and shared ownership schemes were discussed.
 It was noted that while people were still looking to purchase homes under RTB the numbers were falling.
 With regards to shared ownership, Homes England were pushing all providers to deliver more low cost home ownership homes and Thirteen were committed to do so as a strategic partner.
 The interest in low cost home ownership remains vibrant.